starlab-io/tss-sapi/README.md

 ## Build

-To compile this library you must have tpm2-tss installed from https://github.com/01org/tpm2-tss
+To compile this library you must have tpm2-tss installed from https://github.com/tpm2-software/tpm2-tss

+A precompiled package should be available at your distro: https://tpm2-software.github.io/packaging/

 If you have it installed in a non-standard path you can export the following environment variables: